 Depending on the nature of your loss and the credit card company’s needs, they may ask that you provide other documentation to verify your claim.

 Exceptions to Coverage

 If you thought it would be easy to know what’s covered, here’s an example of the fine print for American Express:

 Certain purchases are not covered which includes but is not limited to: travelers checks, tickets of any kind, negotiable instruments (including, but not limited to, gift certificates, gift cards and gift checks), cash or its equivalent; animals or living plants; rare stamps or coins; consumable or perishable items with limited life spans (including, but not limited to, perfume, light bulbs, batteries); antique or previously owned items; motorized vehicles and their parts or accessories, and watercraft, aircraft, and motorcycles or their motors, equipment, parts or accessories; stolen or damaged property consisting of articles in a pair or set.
 Coverage will be limited to no more than the value of any particular part or parts, unless the articles are unusable individually and cannot be replaced individually, regardless of any special value they may have had as part of a set or collection; items purchased for resale, professional, or commercial use; permanent household and/or business fixtures, including, but not limited to, carpeting, flooring and/or tile; business fixtures, including, but not limited to, air conditioners, refrigerators, heaters; and hospital, medical and dental equipment and devices.

 To find out more about each credit card issuer’s fine-print and FAQs, click on the links below:

 If you’re confused as to whether your Keurig coffee maker is fully covered in the event of a malfunction, you’re not alone.
-That’s why the makers of Sift have included automatic features update you on your item’s coverage eligibility and the amount for which that the item is covered.
-This takes out the guesswork and uncertainty when you run into trouble.
+That’s why the makers of Sift have included automatic features to update you on your item’s coverage eligibility and the amount of coverage for the item.
+This takes out the guesswork and uncertainty when you run into trouble!